HazyResearch/legalbench/README.md

 # LegalBench

+**Update June 6, 2023**: Thank you to everyone who submitted tasks during our first round!
+We're currently in the process of setting these up and benchmarking several different models.
+We're planning to release all of these by July–please reach out if you have any questions!

 LegalBench is a **collaborative** benchmark intended to evaluate English large language models on legal reasoning and legal text-based tasks.
 LegalBench currently consists of more than 90 tasks, which are described in detail [here](https://github.com/HazyResearch/legalbench/tree/main/tasks).
 A draft proposal describing the organization of an initial seed set of tasks is available as a preprint [here](https://arxiv.org/abs/2209.06120).
 This repository currently contains demonstrative samples for each submitted task.
 Due to concerns about train-test leakage with large language models trained on Github/web corpora, we're currently assessing how best to make the benchmark available to the community.
 If you'd like to evaluate on LegalBench, please reach out.

 **In May 2023, we will be writing a paper describing the organization of LegalBench.
 Anyone who submits a task to LegalBench will be invited to join the paper as a co-author provided that:**